Here we take a look at five of the worst Open chokes, highlighted by Jean Van de Velde's 72nd hole collapse at Carnoustie in 1999

 That 17th hole had been the undoing of Bjorn in more ways than one.
 Earlier in the tournament in his frustration at his failure to escape the bunker he slammed his wedge down in disgust thus incurring two penalty strokes for grounding his club.

 Two year years later, Bjorn stood on the 17th tee at K Club jointly leading the European Open.
 He took 11 on the hole and finished in 33rd position.

 Worst Open Golf Choke #4: Leo Diegel, Royal Liverpool, 1930

 Leo Diegel began caddying aged ten and, aged 17, in 1916, won the Michigan Open.
-In 1920 he first played in his first US Open and finished runner up.
+In 1920 he played in his first US Open and finished runner up.

 He won two Majors in a career cut short by a shoulder injury.
 Both of these were in matchplay tournaments – the 1928 and 1929 USPGA Championship.

-Eight times he finished the top 10 of the US Open or The Open, the only two strokeplay Majors during most of his career.
+Eight times he finished in the top 10 of the US Open or The Open, the only two strokeplay Majors during most of his career.
 In the USPGA he was once losing finalist, once losing quarter-finalist.

 Leo Diegel was an excellent striker of the ball, but he could struggle on the green.
 After some experimenting, he developed a way of putting which dampened his chance of calamity.

 He used an extra-long putter, a forerunner of the belly putter, which he pressed to his waist during the stroke.
 When he putted he crouched over the ball, with his elbows jutting out so that his forearms pointed in a straight line parallel to the target.